Stuycs-K/project03-final-10-woor-diamondj-shii/PROPOSAL.md

 # Technical Details:

-The word will be selected at random from a file of predetermined words.
-We will be using semaphores to ensure a player does not make a turn while the other player is making a turn.
-Guesses will be stored as strings, which involves memory allocation.
-We will use signal interception to alert a player if the other player quits the game with ctrl + c.
-Upon the conclusion of the game, the result will be stored in a file.
+The word will be selected at random from a **file** of predetermined words.
+We will be using **semaphores** to ensure a player does not make a turn while the other player is making a turn.
+Guesses will be stored as strings, which involves memory allocation, which will then be added to a **file**.
+We will use **signal** interception to alert a player if the other player quits the game with ctrl + c.

 Division of labor:
-- Julien: Semaphore system to create turns, game conclusion wPleasehen correct word - guessed
+- Julien: Semaphore system to create turns, game conclusion when correct word - guessed
 - Ian: Signal handling to indicate player quitting, Color-coded information about guesses
 - Ronnie: Files to choose word and store result, previous guesses displayed